- About WAGR Syndrome

 "The Cornea in WAGR Syndrome: Keeping the Window Clean"

 Aniridia-associated Keratopathy is also called corneal pannus or corneal scarring.
 The cornea is the clear, dome-shaped covering at the front of the eye.
 In the normal eye, it covers the area of the pupil and the iris, and is completely clear.

 Keratopathy occurs when the cornea becomes cloudy and blood vessels begin forming over it.
 In Aniridia, keratopathy is thought to be the result of an insufficent number of specialized cells called limbal cells.
 Located in an area of the eye called the Limbus, these cells help the cornea maintain its clear surface and recover from irritation or injury.
-Other abnormalities common in the aniridic eye, such as "dry eye" and poor quality tears, may also play a role in keratopathy.
+Other abnormalities common in the aniridic eye, such as a condition called "dry eye," poor quality tears, and problems with the corneal nerves may also play a role in the development of keratopathy.

 Diagram of the Eye

 Any injury to the surface of the eye, such as eye infections or irritation from contact lenses, may worsen keratopathy.
 Eye surgery and, in some cases, treatment for glaucoma may also worsen keratopathy.